clinical-meteor/cookbook/cookbook/model-view-controller.md

 Color-coding is a powerful way to organize and understand your code.
 Run ``meteor add less`` at the command line to include the LESS precompiler.
 Then use ``.less`` files instead of ``.css`` files.
 Presto.
 If you're using WebStorm, your Model files should now be colored Green, your View files colored Blue, and your Controller files colored Red.

 If you're using Atom, you can try searching for and installing ``filetype-color``, or running ``apm add filetype-color`` at the command prompt.
+Also, adding ``minimap`` can give you a nice overview of your file.
+Here are some screenshots of what Atom looks like with filetype-color and minimap added, enabling robust color coding of the Meteor API and our Model/View/Controller files.

 ![ColorCoding](https://raw.githubusercontent.com/awatson1978/meteor-cookbook/master/images/ColorCoding.jpg)